-The Forensic Science Department feels that a well-rounded education should include actual exposure to circumstances and situations found in different areas of the biological sciences.
-If a student is interested in trace evidence or document identification then that student should work in an area that would support this interest.
-This helps the student determine if his/her expectations are realistic.
+The Biology Department feels that a well-rounded education should include actual exposure to circumstances and situations found in different areas of the biological sciences.
+If a student is interested in dentistry then that student should work in a dental clinic or office to see if his/her expectations are realistic.
 Oftentimes students will change their career ambitions and pathways after being exposed to real life decisions and situations.
-Doing volunteer work at a facility that exposes them to actual work experiences allows the student to be exposed to the most up to date. technologically advanced offices and clinics in the state and reinforces the department's commitment to a quality education.
-The mission of the department is "to provide the student with the knowledge to apply scientific principles and technological practices to the purpose of justice in the study and resolution of criminal, civil, and regulatory issues."
-This course is a culmination of theoretical knowledge applied in environmentally sound practical situations.
-To this end Internship attempts to bring together the academic world of the lecture with the working world of the crime scene and scientific investigative laboratory.
+Doing volunteer work at a facility of their choice allows the student to be exposed to the most up to date, technologically advanced offices and clinics in the state and reinforces the department's commitment to a quality education.
+Introduction to Field Experience and Field Experience are intended to continue "to provide knowledge of living organisms and their environment and an appreciation of the scientific method", the mission of the department.
+To this end field experience attempts to bring together the academic world of the lecture and laboratory classrooms with the working world of the medical clinic or research center.

-Aims of the Courses: The aims or goals of the field experience are to provide opportunities for you to:
+AIMS OF THE COURSE: The aims or goals of the field experience are to provide opportunities for you to:

-- 1. gain working experience in a field which may be of interest to you either as a career choice or for personal reasons. - 2. determine whether you desire pursuit of a professional field or career by exposure to work associated with it. - 3. work with professionals, experts in their field, and who may be influential as a resource or reference for jobs, graduate, and/or professional schools. - 4. work with others outside an academic environment and learn the relevance of academic work to more practical work experience. - 5. be of service to the community. - 6. learn new skills and acquire new knowledge of a professional field as well as human relationships.
+- 1. gain working experience in a field which may be of interest to you either as a career choice or for personal reasons; - 2. determine whether you desire pursuit of a professional field or career by exposure to work associated with it; - 3. work with professionals, experts in their field, and who may be influential as a resource or reference for jobs, graduate, and/or professional schools; - 4. work with others outside an academic environment and learn the relevance of academic work to more practical work experience; - 5. be of service to the community; - 6. learn new skills and acquire new knowledge of a professional field as well as human relationships.

-Course Requirements: The following will be required of each student to fulfill course requirements and receive credit:
+COURSE REQUIREMENTS: The following will be required of each student to fulfill course requirements and receive credit:

-- 1. work specific hours at a cooperating agency: 45 hours for one semester credit, 90 hours for two semester credits, and 135 hours for three semester credits. - 2. complete assigned duties as directed by the supervisors at the cooperating agency and instructor at Chaminade University. - 3. maintain a log book of weekly activities. - 4. complete a intermittent written progress reports and a written final report. - 5. be evaluated by the instructor at the work site and by the supervisor at the agency. - 6. present an oral report of activities at the agency.
+- work specific hours at a cooperating agency: 45 hours for one semester credit, 90 hours for two semester credits, and 135 hours for three semester credits; - 2. complete assigned duties as directed by the supervisors at the cooperating agency and instructor at Chaminade University; - 3. maintain a log book of weekly activities; - 4. complete a written progress report and a written final report; - 5. be evaluated by the instructor at the work site and by the supervisor at the agency; - 6. present an oral report of activities at the agency.

-Grading: Your grade will be based upon the following:
+GRADING: Your grade will be based upon the following:

-1. Progress and Final Reports 40%
+1. Progress and Final Report - 40% SCALE:

-2. Log Book 10%
+2. Log Book - 10% 90% = A

-3. Evaluations: Field Visit and Supervisor 40%
+3. Evaluations: Field Visit and Supervisor - 40% 80% = B

-4. Oral Presentation 10%
+4. Oral Presentation - 10% 70% = C

+60%=D